jadonwagstaff/ctseq/README.md

 --cisCG 			(optional) cis-CG threshold to determine if a molecule is methylated (default=0.75)

 --moleculeThreshold (optional)	number of reads needed to be counted as a unique molecule (default=5)

+--minNonG (optional) specify the minimum number of non-g values that must be in the UMI (default=0, recommend=2)
 ```
 Example usage:
 ```